-A listing of approved CLEP general and subject examinations and acceptable minimum scores is shown on the chart provided here (pdf).
+A listing of approved CLEP general and subject examinations and acceptable minimum scores is shown on the chart provided here.

 Departments may provide their own examinations for certain courses.
 Students must have the written approval of the appropriate department chair to take the examination.
-An application form for credit by exam can be found here (pdf).
+Download the Credit by Examination form (pdf).

 The current charge is $50 per credit hour.
 An examination grade of 2.00 or better is required for credit to be earned.

-For additional information please contact the Registrar or Director of Testing Services
+For additional information please contact the Registrar or the Testing Services Coordinator.